 \section{\textbf{Acknowledgments}}

-I'm truly grateful and deeply indebted to my long-time great advisors, Dr. Ilia Binder and Dr. Arul Shankar, for all their boundless generosity, friendship, and along with Dr. Jacob Tsimerman for everything.
-As a graduate research student, this work and my studies are hugely and wholeheartedly funded by Dr. Binder and Dr. Shankar.
-Any opinions expressed gladly in this article belong solely to me, the author, Brian Kintu; and should never be taken as a reflection of the views of anyone that has been very happily acknowledged by the author.
+I'm truly very grateful and deeply indebted to my long-time great advisors, Dr. Ilia Binder and Dr. Arul Shankar, and along with Dr. Jacob Tsimerman for everything.
+I'm very grateful to Prof. Shankar for coordinating an enlightening nine weeks number theory learning seminar on Bhargava's breakthrough work \cite{gav} in the Fall 2022.
+As a graduate research student, this work and my studies were hugely and wholeheartedly funded by Dr. Binder and Dr. Shankar.
+Any opinions expressed in this article belong solely to me, the author, Brian Kintu; and should never be taken as a reflection of the views of anyone that's been acknowledged by the author.